coreos/coreos-assembler/docs/kola/external-tests.md

 The `additionalNics` key has the same semantics as the `--additional-nics` argument to `qemuexec`.
 It is currently only supported on `qemu-unpriv`.

+The `appendKernelArgs` key has the same semantics at the `--kargs` argument to `qemuexec`.
+It is currently only supported on `qemu-unpriv`.

 The `timeoutMin` key takes a positive integer and specifies a timeout for the test in minutes.
 After the specified amount of time, the test will be interrupted.